chrisf1337/nlp-karelj/README.md

 described in `end-n-test.kwld` matches the state described in `end-n.kwld`, the test is awarded 1 point; otherwise, it is awarded 0 points.

-To run all the tests in the `tests` dir, run `python run_tests.py`.
-To run specific test numbers, run `python run_tests.py [test numbers]`.
-To see the output of a certain parse, run `python parser.py test-n.txt`.

 ## Known issues
-- Parser only handles one sentence at a time.
 - English sentences should be relatively "well-formed" (i.e., more or less conforming to well-defined Karel commands/conditions).
 I'm not sure how well it can handle confusing cases.
 - Verbs are not stemmed when searching in the `verb_mapping` dict.